CRE’s Evolving Metric: The Metrics That Enable Commercial Real Estate to Capitalize on Occupier Experience

 In recent years, the smorgasbord of on-site services has migrated from Silicon Valley tech campuses to the likes of the somewhat staid Goldman Sachs, which combines traditional perks like a tempting spread of local food specialties and fitness classes with more esoteric employee-centric services.
 The investment bank, for instance, reimburses new mothers who pump and ship their breast milk home while traveling for work.

 Some businesses are taking an outside-in approach to improving experience.
 Take a look at the CapitalOne Financial Corporation, which is transforming public spaces in retail banks into facilities that are a blend of co-working locations, casual cafés, and tablet-powered casual financial information outlets.
 The bank’s CapitalOne Cafés serve up free Wi-Fi, handcrafted coffee, and locally baked pastries in inviting shared spaces that seem more like co-working sites than a bank branch.
-CapitalOne associates are on hand, of course, to help consumers better understand and improve their financials—and remind them of the advantages of physical banking.
+CapitalOne associates are on hand, of course, to help consumers better understand and improve their finances—and remind them of the advantages of physical banking.

 The apps for all that